-CSOLAR Development, LLC has submitted two right-of-way (ROW) applications.
-The first application is to construct, operate, and maintain a 230 kV transmission line, and the second application is for a road ROW across Federal lands along the Westside Main Canal.
+Status: BLM approval on July 14, 2011.
+CSOLAR Development, LLC submitted two right-of way (ROW) applications.
+The first application was to construct, operate and maintain a 230 kV transmission line, and the second application was for a road ROW across Federal lands along the Westside Main Canal.
 The electric generating facility would connect to the Imperial Valley Substation via 230 kV transmission line and access to the facility would be along the Westside Main Canal.

-The site of the proposed solar energy facility is located on 946.6 gross acres of privately-owned, undeveloped and agricultural lands, in the unincorporated Mt.
-Signal area of the County of Imperial, approximately eight miles southwest of the City of El Centro and south of the community of Seeley.
-The proposed transmission lines and access road would be located within the Yuha Desert, and within BLM's Utility Corridor "N" of the California Desert Conservation Area plan.
+The site of the solar energy facility is located on 946.6 gross acres of privately-owned, formerly undeveloped and agricultural lands.
+It is located in the unincorporated Mount Signal area of the County of Imperial, approximately eight miles southwest of the City of El Centro and south of the community of Seeley.
+The transmission lines and access road are located within the Yuha Desert, and within BLM's Utility Corridor "N" of the California Desert Conservation Area Plan.
 Imperial County is located in Southern California, bordering Mexico, west of Arizona, and east of San Diego County.

 The 230 kV transmission line (CACA-51645) was demolished in the fall of 2013 and the Right-of-Way (ROW) was assigned to San Diego Gas & Electric Company.
 This ROW is currently undergoing reclamation, re-vegetation, and monitoring.